 - 5 cups water

-- Add water to the pressure cooker pot until the water level is even with top of corned beef, about 5 cups.
+pressure cookerwith at least 6 quart capacity (Note 2), including juices that separated from meat and any included flavorings.
+Add water to pressure cooker pot so that water level is even with top of corned beef, about 5 cups.
 If beef is partially protruding out of water, push it down.

-- When the pressure cooker is finished, use the quick release handle to release steam pressure and stop the cooking.
-Uncover, and check doneness by testing if a fork easily pierces the thickest part of the meat; if not, cook for another 10 minutes and test again.
+- Pressure Cook: Cover and seal lid.
+Cook at high pressure for 90 minutes, followed by quick pressure release.
+Uncover, and check if fork can easily pierce thickest part of beef; if not, cook for another 10 minutes and test again.

-- Without removing corned beef from the pressure cooker, add cabbage wedges and carrots, pushing them down into the liquid.
-Don't overfill past the maximum capacity of your pressure cooker (see section below called "Instant Pot Tips").
+- Add Vegetables: Without removing corned beef from pressure cooker, add cabbage wedges and carrots, pushing down to fill the space.
+Don't overfill past maximum capacity of pressure cooker.

 |Makes 4 Servings|